Reverze

 Reverze is an annual international music event held in the Sportpaleis and Lotto Arena in Antwerp, Belgium.
 Represented music genres are Jumpstyle, hardstyle and hardcore.
-The previous edition was held on 12 March 2022.
+The previous edition was held on 1 & 2 March 2024 and was the 20th anniversary of Reverze.
 Every year, Bass Events designs a poster for Reverze that represents the theme of that year.

 Disk jockeys

 Every edition of Reverze is represented by disk jockeys from different countries in Western Europe.
 In the second (2007) edition there were 40 disk jockeys to play.
 The sportpaleis is divided into 2 or 3 parts, or areas.
 Every year an anthem has been made by a DJ.